Nevrard/Workout-Tracker/README.md

 ## Deployment

 Users can view the deployed project [here](https://workout-trackersoft.herokuapp.com/stats).
 If you intend to iterate on the project, besides downloading the repo to your machine, be sure to run npm i in the root directory and to also have MongoDB installed and ready.
+To run the apllication ,type "node server.js" in your terminal then select an action from the prompted Menu